Residents blocked from returning to captured Libyan town

 Aid workers said they had heard of a small number of the displaced trying to return through smaller roads.

-At a road block made up of large stones a few kilometres from Bani Walid on Sunday, three army pick up trucks mounted with weapons stood guard, closing off the north entrance to the town.
+At a road block made up of large stones a few kilometers from Bani Walid on Sunday, three army pickup trucks mounted with weapons stood guard, closing off the north entrance to the town.
 A few dozen civilian cars were parked in lines in front.

 "Each day when I ask if I can check on my house, they say 'Tomorrow'," resident Abdelmanam, 20, said as he waited to see whether he could go through.
 He was refused entry.